Get alerts of updates about «Vaccine against measles, mumps and rubella (MMR vaccine)»

 Measles is our most serious childhood disease.
 The disease is highly contagious.
 Among those who grew up before a vaccine became available, more than 99 per cent contracted measles.
 The disease begins with cold-like symptoms and a high fever, followed by a rash.
 Measles is often followed by complications such as pneumonia, bronchitis and inflammation of the middle ear.
 Serious consequences such as inflammation of the brain (encephalitis), permanent brain damage and death occur.
-Worldwide, about 120,000 people die of measles each year, most of whom are children.
+In 2020, the WHO reported 60,700 deaths of measles.
+The number of deaths has decreased from previous years.
+The decrease may due to the infection control measures introduced under the covid-19 pandemic.
 Measles outbreaks with deaths also occur among unvaccinated people in our part of the world.

 Mumps is a viral infection that causes fever and swelling in the salivary gland in front of the ear.
 The most common complication is mumps meningitis, which usually passes without permanent damage.
 A more serious complication is permanent deafness.
 If boys contract mumps after puberty, the virus can attack the testicles and lead to reduced fertility, but probably not sterility.